 All Standing and Ad Hoc Committees shall be established by the Board.
 Suggestions for committees may come from Stakeholders or from members of the Board, and all such suggestions shall be voted upon by the Board.
+All committee recommendations will be placed on a regular Board meeting agenda.
+All Neighborhood Council meetings shall be held within the council boundaries and at least once per quarter and may be held more frequently as needed.

-Section 1: Standing Committees
+Section 1: Standing Committees -